liudasbar/Authentity/Authentity/README.md

 ![Image](https://raw.githubusercontent.com/liudasbar/Authentity/master/IMG_9562.PNG)

-Lastly, there is no other way to access 2FA/MFA authentication codes.
+Lastly, there is no other way to access 2FA/MFA authentication tokens.
 Only Face ID / Touch ID.

 ## OneTimePassword